cirosantilli/test-git-web-interface/README.md

-This repo is only for testing how GitHub works.
+This repo is only for testing how GitHub / GitLab work.

+Size limit tests will not be included here so as to keep this repo small.

-# markdown tests
+# Markdown tests

 # h1